kbaynes/spring-jwt-simple/README.md

 ## H2 Database

-When the application runs, it start an H2 in memory database, which is accessible at http://localhost:8080/h2-console.
+When the application runs, it starts an H2 in memory database, which is accessible at http://localhost:8080/h2-console.
 Login using the following settings:
 Driver Class = org.h2.Driver
 JDBC URL = jdbc:h2:mem:testdb
 User Name = sa